vleong2332/norstone.github.io/_posts/2013-08-06-designing-with-norstone-series---natural-stone-backsplashes.md

 ---
 title: Designing with Norstone Series - Natural Stone Backsplashes
+meta:
+  description: "Ideas for a Natural Stone Backsplash - Designing with Norstone"
 image: /assets/images/blog/BlogBacksplashes.jpg
 excerpt: "When designing a kitchen, there are a lot of little details to think about - cabinets, countertops, appliances, island or no island, flooring and more.
 The one detail that is often overlooked, or saved for last, is the backsplash - but it shouldn't be!
 The backsplash can tie all the little details together and be the finishing touch on the kitchen.